asbuch99/PersonalWebsite/content/projects/AGRPI.md

 2. Training a model to recognize faces.
 3. Integrating the trained model into a real-time application.
 4. Deploying the application to various platforms.
+5. Do all this while ensuring the log in module is secure by keeping it air gapped

 ## Project Structure: